OthmaneRegragui/flask-template/README.md

     pip install -r requirements.txt
     ```

-4.  **Initialize the Database**
-    Run the following Flask CLI commands to set up the database and apply the initial migration.
+4.  **Apply Database Migrations**
+    This command will create your local `app.db` file and set up all the necessary tables based on the existing migration scripts.
     ```bash
-    # (First time only) Create the migrations folder
-    flask db init

-    # Create an initial migration script
-    flask db migrate -m "Initial migration"

-    # Apply the migration to create the database and tables
     flask db upgrade
     ```